EVICT YOUR TENANT FAST

 Fast possession — with confidence

-step 1 - serve eviction NOTICE (section 8 or section 21)
+step 1 - serve eviction NOTICE (section 8)

-We prepare and serve the appropriate Section 8 and/or Section 21 notice on your behalf, handled by our eviction team to ensure it is done correctly and without delay
+We prepare and serve the appropriate Section 8 notice on your behalf, handled by our eviction team to ensure it is done correctly and without delay

 step 2 - issue possession proceedings